Bankrate Inc. Fair Fund

 FTC v.
 Teami

-The FTC reached a settlement with Teami.
+The Federal Trade Commission (FTC) reached a settlement with Teami.
 According to the FTC’s complaint, Teami made bogus health claims and paid for endorsements from well-known social media influences who did not adequately disclose that they were being paid to promote the defendant’s products.
-Refund checks totaling more than $930,000 were mailed to people who purchased Teami products.
+The FTC first sent payments in February 2022, which resulted in more than $670,000 in refunds.
+Because there was still money in the fund, the FTC sent a second round of payments totaling over $184,000 to 11,545 people who accepted their first payment and paid Team more than $45.

 TEA